What it means

 - Reality

 The mistake is treating an AI-readiness audit as a research artifact.
-Nyman Media uses it as a management tool: find the gaps, rank the work, assign owners, and build the cadence.
+The better use is as a management tool: find the gaps, rank the work, assign owners, and set the schedule to re-run it.